 3-Day Notice to Quit for Nonpayment of Rent

-You’ll need to use this eviction notice to terminate the lease of a tenant who has fallen behind on their rent payments.
+You’ll need to use this notice to terminate the lease of a tenant who has fallen behind on their rent payments.
 Unlike most other states, Texas landlords are mandated to provide their tenants a grace period of 2 days.
 This, therefore, would mean that if rent is due on the 1st of every month, then rent would become late on the 3rd.
 The only exception to this would be if the lease states otherwise.

 1-Month Notice to Quit for “Tenants at Will”